 If convicted of an aggravated felony, you will be permanently barred from returning.
 For other convictions, you may be permitted to return to the U.S. after a certain period of time.
 In some cases, you may have to wait at least 10 years before you can file an application and pay the filing fee before being permitted to return to the U.S.

-If you have been arrested for alleged “Deportable Crimes” you need the expert advice of a criminal defense attorney such as Sevens Legal, APC.
-Contact Sevens Legal, APC, today for a free consultation.
+If you have been arrested for alleged “Deportable Crimes” you need the expert advice of a criminal defense attorney such as Sevens Legal Criminal Lawyers.
+Contact Sevens Legal Criminal Lawyers, today for a free consultation.

 Criminal Defense Attorneys